dinolupo/dinolupo.github.io/_posts/2015-05-13-improved-command-prompt-bash-osx.md

 - colored ls
 - rapid alias as "ll" to show all files (ls -la)

-My machine name is "settedinove" (that is the Italian translation of "Seven of Nine", the female borg fiction character from "Star Trek: Voyager") and this is an example terminal before applying the modification to the terminal:
+My machine name is "settedinove" (that is the Italian translation of "Seven of Nine", the female borg fiction character from "Star Trek: Voyager") and this is an example terminal before applying the modification to it:

 ![OSX Terminal before treatment]({{site.baseurl}}/assets/images/2015-05-13-SS1.png)